 Minecraft players are always looking for a new, unique challenge.
 This is why maps like the Vechs Survival series and SkyBlock are very popular.
 Now, another map entered the fray, made by sethbling, a rather skilled redstone artist.
 SkyGrid is his first map of this kind, but it got so much attention that a sequel of sorts is probably in the works already.
+If you want order Viagra with next day delivery, please, go to viagraovernightdelivery.info for buying with cheap price in USA.
 Now, onto the actual map.
 SkyGrid is a map filled with floating blocks placed on a four block grid.
 So every fourth block in every direction is an actual block, and everything else is air.
 It’s an interesting concept for sure, but how does it play?

 You spawn on a coal block.
 At first look, the entire thing is very confusing, or, to quote the creator “trippy”.
 At first, the only way to move around is to jump from block to block.
 This requires you to sprint first, and is very challenging.
 You will fall a lot, sometimes you will die, and sometimes you will just land a couple levels down and continue playing.
 Your first goal is to get some wood and 3 pieces of wool.
 You craft the wood into planks, make a small platform with a craftbench on it and make a bed.
 Pick the location of your platform well: it needs to have both a water source, grass and lava nearby.
 This is the first thing to do because it sets your spawn point to the, at least for now, small platform you call home so that when you die you spawn back there and not back at spawn, making it easier to progress.
 I recommend you make a chest and store all your non-essential items there.